billysud/fa22-cse110-lab4/expose/javascript/part2.md

     E. False
     F. True
 15. It seems like == just checks if contents are the same regardless of datatypes vs === will evaluate it then compare.
+16. Check other file.
+17. This code will result in doubling the contents inside the array.
+The callback in the for loop is saying there will be a function call here so looking at the parameter the function is doSomething which multiplies the argument by 2.
+Thus for every element in the given array we push into newArr the modified (by the doSomething function) value.
+18. Check other file.
+19.